-Retain copies of job placement follow-up forms in the Ohio Board of Regents HEI folder.

-Enter program placement data into the Ohio Board of Regents HEI database.
+- Retain copies of job placement follow-up forms in the Ohio Department of HigherEducation HEI folder. - Enter program placement data into the Department of Higher Education HEIdatabase.

 Services Available to Students with Disabilities

 It is the standard of the Columbus City Schools - Adult and Community Education (CCS - ACE) that an applicant/student with a diagnosed disability be granted reasonable accommodations.
 In accordance with Section 504 of the Rehabilitation Act of 1973 Americans with Disabilities Act, CCS - ACE will make every effort to provide supportive services to applicants/students with disabilities.
 It is the responsibility of the student to disclose the nature of the disability and to submit the required documentation of the disability to the program administrator in order to receive such accommodations.